DJ Paul Elstak

-Paul Roger Elstak (known professionally as DJ Paul Elstak; born 14 January 1966 in The Hague) is a Dutch hardcore/gabber and happy hardcore DJ and record producer of Surinamese descent.
+Paul Roger Elstak (known professionally as DJ Paul Elstak; born 14 January 1966 in The Hague) is a Dutch hardcore/gabber and happy hardcore DJ and record producer of Surinamese (Note: 1/4 Surinamese creole, 1/8th native Indonesian, 1/8th Chinese-Indonesian, 1/4th German, 1/4th Lithuanian.
+His father was half Afro-Surinamese, quarter native Indonesian, and quarter Chinese-Indonesian.
+His mother was half German half Lithuanian.) descent.
 He used to use his full name to create happy hardcore and DJ Paul for hardcore gabber, but when he started Offensive Records in 2001, he started using both names for gabber.

 Biography

 Elstak co-wrote and co-produced the song "Europapa" by Dutch musician Joost Klein, which was released on 29 February 2024 and represented the Netherlands in the Eurovision Song Contest 2024.